davsec-teaching/ECS160-Winter2025/homework/Homework-3.md

 _Problem Statement_

-You are provided with an `input.json` file that consists of thousands of social media posts from [Bluesky]([www.bsky.app](https://github.com/davsec-teaching/ECS160-HW3-skeleton/blob/master/src/main/resources/input.json)).
+You are provided with an `input.json` file that consists of thousands of social media posts from Bluesky [here](https://github.com/davsec-teaching/ECS160-HW3-skeleton/blob/master/src/main/resources/input.json).
 Just as in HW1 and HW2 you will parse these social media posts into Java classes.
 As in HW2, you can ignore replies of replies.
 You can reuse the code you already have, but this time instead of running basic statistical analysis on these posts, you will design a pipeline of microservices that consists of the two microservices described.
 Each microservice will take the contents of a single message as input and process it, depending on the functionality of the microservice.